TheBlep/Le_Engineer_Blog/README.md

 </div>

 - I wanted the site to maintain a minimal and dark aesthetic, colors pop on the black background but remain, clean to highlight the content of the images and text.
 - The primary color used is rich black, avoiding the designers bane of full black.
-This is used to create a comfortable veiwing experiance I have come to personally love.
+This is used to create a comfortable viewing experience I have come to personally love.
 This not only helps to ease strain on the eyes but draw them directly from the logo to the content.
 This removes distraction, a common practice in theatre, cinemas, etc. White is often used in galleries but has more to do with lighting and reflection.
 On most computer screens, wherein the light is emitted from the screen, black is a better choice.
 - Two accent colors were chosen, the blue to give a welcoming introduction and red to make the color contrast as well as make unmistakable the button highlights.
 These color choices are necessary to have an impact and lead the reader on this dark background.
 - Text is primarily written in off-white to contrast on the dark color backgrounds of the primary and accent colors.